Kvikku/IntuneAssignments/README.md

 ## 1 - Azure tenant

-You will need access to an Azure tenant (obviously).
+You will need access to an Azure tenant.

 ## 2 - App registration

 You will need to create an App Registration in your Azure tenant.

 This application will be granted the necessary permissions to complete the deployments in Microsoft Intune.

-Authentication is handled through the use of Client ID and Client Secret (Other authentication methods will be implemented in the future, I promise ;) ).
+Authentication is handled through the use of Client ID and Client Secret (Other authentication methods will be implemented in the future).

-The applicatiion should look something like this:
+The application should look something like this:

-- Name (your choice)
+- Name - Intune Assignments
 - Supported account types - Accounts in this organization only
 - Return URL - Mobile and desktop clients - use the default provided in the GUI
     - https://login.microsoftonline.com/common/oauth2/nativeclient